-BSNS 401 The Environment of Business and Economics
+BSNS 401 The Environment of Business and

-S1 0.1667 EFTS OL, OC, DL 20 points Provides exposure to multi-cultural and international influences on business and global economics, including communications, governance, accountability and ethics.
-Designed to develop skills for graduates working in all international environments.
+N1 0.1667 EFTS OL, OC, DL, DP 20 points

+Provides exposure to multi-cultural and international influences on business and global economics, including communications, governance, accountability and ethics Designed to develop skills for graduates working in all international environments.

-LT BCom(Hons), MBusDataSc, MFinc, MIntBus, MSusBus
+LT BCom(Hons), MBusDataSc, MIntBus, MSusBus

-Note: For BCom(Hons) students, this paper is intended only for those studying Accounting.
+Note: (i) For BCom(Hons) students, this paper is intended only for those studying Accounting. (ii) The N1 distance occurrence of this paper is only available to students enrolled in the MSusBus programme.